-SWD is a library providing an interface to emulate user’s actions in browser, manage browser’s behavior for other software, manage data flow between browser and these pieces of software.
+SWD is a library providing an interface to emulate user’s actions in a browser, manage browser’s behavior for other software, manage data flow between a browser and these pieces of software.

 SWD is being developed by Seleniumhq team and has bindings for many programming languages: Java, C#, Python, Ruby, JS, Objective-C and Perl.

 There are no Php bindings developed by Seleniumhq team, but there is a couple of third-party bindings.
 The most recommended was developed by Adam Gouche.

 SWD supports all mainstream browsers Google Chrome, Mozilla Firefox, IE, Safari, Operа (3rd party) + mobile OS browsers (iPhone and Android).
 You can find more detailed information about browser support here.

 SWD has pretty rich API reference, so let’s stop at the most basic and interesting things.

 - Get page by URL

 - Locate element at the page (via css selectors/xpath)

 - Forms interaction: fill textfield, file uploading, choose an item from selectbox, check the box, click the button etc.